Lennevia/objectoriented/game/paraviac++/README.md

 Right now I'm looking at InitializePlayer() and I'm not really sure how the pointer part will work with the strings, so we'll see how that goes I guess!
 AKA: Do pointers pointing to strings point to the whole string or just the first character and then
          to follow up, would I then need to iterate through them in order to get a string?

 Start unravelling the main function:
 Working with converting the char arrays to strings.
 There is a point when information is accepted, and the c programmer then takes the last character off the input char array in order to get rid of the
 '\n' character.
 I'm not sure yet if this will be an issue.
 AKA: Does cin automatically copy the end of line character using getline?
 Or is it ignored?
+        - found around line 90 in paravia.c